top of page

 The above numbers may be adjusted by the Sheriff’s Office based on the knowledge of the number of items in the residence or business.

-3. The landlord is to provide enough trash bags for removal of property and tools to disassemble furniture, if necessary.
+2. The landlord is to provide enough trash bags for the removal of property and tools to disassemble furniture, if necessary.

 **If sufficient help or supplies are not on scene at the time of the eviction, it will be rescheduled for a later time and date for the landlord to have the appropriate help.
-These requirements are in place to ensure that the eviction is completed in a timely manner.
+These requirements are in place to ensure that the eviction is completed on time.

 Tenant